The Doctronic hack: a wake-up call for pharmacy’s full practice future

 If you haven’t seen the report from Mindgard—the "Red Team" that pressure-tested the system—it’s eye-opening.
 They managed to get Doctronic’s AI bot to bypass its safety protocols completely.
 The irony is thick: while we are told these bots could be the future of "primary care access," the Mindgard team got the bot to provide instructions for cooking methamphetamine when it was supposed to be handling a limited set of prescription refills.

-I’m currently reaching out to Byron Crowe, the Chief Medical Officer at Doctronic, for an official response.
-But regardless of their response, this incident reinforces a constant theme I’ve been beating the drum on for years: We already have a highly trained, unhackable solution to the primary care access problem.
+This incident reinforces a constant theme I’ve been beating the drum on for years: We already have a highly trained, unhackable solution to the primary care access problem.
 They’re called pharmacists.
 Steven Leonard and Tim Frost have written extensively on this.
 (Links to articles below)

 The human in the loop